ncbi/HYDROID/INSTALL.md

 # Installation examples for HYDROID
 ## General comments
 There are many different ways of installing Python together with its modules.
+Installing Python and its modules is usually system specific.
+Using `virtualenv` together with `pip` or other python package managers (Continuum Anaconda, Enthought Canopy, WinPython) to match the exact versions of the modules is recommended.
+We provide environment files for `pip` ([requirements.txt](requirements.txt)) and Anaconda ([conda_env.yml](conda_env.yml)).

 The most system specific requirement of HYDROID is the [matplotlib](http://matplotlib.org/users/installing.html) library and its graphical backends.
-Using package managers or Python distributions, such as, Continuum Anaconda, Enthought Canopy, WinPython usually facilitates the process.

 Below we provide several examples for different operating systems that can get you started.